 Applications of footfall counting

-Terabee footfall counting solutions use Time-of-Flight technology to detect the movement of people at 95% accuracy or more.
+Terabee footfall counting solutions use Time-of-Flight technology to detect the movement of people, with high counting accuracy (typically 95% to 98%, or more).
 A sensor in the device emits a near infrared light signal that is reflected back to the sensor as soon as it encounters an obstacle (such as a person).

 The time-lapse between the transmission and reception of the signal provides an accurate calculation of the distance to the obstacle (with signals being transmitted several times per second).
 Since each pixel provides a distance measurement, a depth image can be formed to reveal an approximate shape (and direction of movement) of the obstacle.